How to remove sharpie from wood furniture

 If the surface is oiled, natural oils provide minimal protection and could absorb pigments, making them harder to lift.
 I test the finish using a small amount of mineral spirits on a hidden section.
 If the spot lightens or shows residue, it indicates an oiled finish.

-See also How to style patio furniture
+See also How to mount ikea furniture to wall

 For lacquer or varnish, I perform a gentle scratch test with a fingernail.
 A soft scratch means it’s likely lacquer, which can be removed easily; while harder, more resilient surfaces are typically varnished.
 I then use a small amount of solvent to test for any potential adverse reactions.